kite-sdk/kite-docs/Parquet-vs-Avro-Format.md

 ---
 layout: page
-title: Parquet vs Avro
+title: Parquet vs Avro Format
 ---
-## Parquet versus Avro Format

 Avro is a row-based storage format for Hadoop.